BBC Good Food's Healthy Diet Plan: 6 tips to make the most of the plans

-Whether your goal is to lose weight, cut back on sugar or glow with health, we're here to help, with our free Healthy Diet Plan.
-When creating all our diet plans, we minimise processed foods and pack our recipes with healthy fats, lean protein and slow-release carbs, as well as a mix of vegetarian and vegan recipes throughout the week.
+Whether your goal is to lose weight, cut back on sugar or glow with health, we're here to help with our free Healthy Diet Plan.
+When creating our meal plans, we minimise processed foods and pack our recipes with healthy fats, lean protein and slow-release carbs, as well as a mix of vegetarian and vegan recipes throughout the week.
 As a result, you can expect to cut down on added sugar, lose excess pounds and increase your energy, all while improving your digestion and supporting your immune system, too.
-If you haven’t received the latest plan, sign up here or email us at email@example.com.

 Swap one of your regular cuppas for green tea.
 Loaded with protective polyphenols, it is said to have a positive effect on your brain and body.